earcam/io.earcam.unexceptional/src/site/markdown/examples.md

 #### Free Server Port Finder

-We would traditionally write this method (using Java 7's try-with-resource) as:
+Without <span class="color-highlight">Un</span>exceptional we would write this method (using Java 7's try-with-resource and `java.io.UncheckedIOException` from Java 8) as:

 	import java.net.ServerSocket;